tawanaj/tawanaj.github.io/_posts/2024-08-16-love-thy-self.markdown

  These were funds that I would spend freely on anything that I wanted to do for myself.
 For a while, this looked like treating myself to a movie night, taking myself to breakfast, getting my eyebrows done.
 Small things.

- And in time, that budget quadrupled.
+ That budget has now quadrupled.
 At first I struggled to figure out how to celebrate myself.
-But in time, it became one of my favorite things to do.
+But soon, it became one of my favorite things to do.
 I look forward to planning my date nights lol.
 Some of these are now embedded in my normal schedule. **For the first time, I was learning how to tangibly, treasure me.**

   Today my self care spending looks like me getting my nails done, taking myself out to dinner or my favorite brunch spot and people watching, going to the spa, ordering myself flowers 	:bouquet:, making a really nice dinner at home and enjoying my favorite wine, having painting with a twist dates with myself, **writing myself thank you letters and leaving them around the house** (good for the soul :purple_heart:), etc.